sqonk/phext-detach/README.md

 public function limit(int $limit) : TaskMap
 ```

 Set the maximum number of tasks that may run concurrently.
-If the number is below 1 then no limit is applied and as many tasks as there are elements in the data array will be created spawned.
+If the number is below 1 then no limit is applied and as many tasks as there are elements in the data array will be spawned.

-The default is 0.
+The default is 0 (unlimited).